 Jesus Plush Doll

 Help the baby learn to take Jesus wherever he or she goes with this soft Jesus plush doll.
-It’s made by Hallmark, sold on Amazon.
+It’s made by Hallmark, sold at WalMart.com.

 After the baptism and obligatory photo shoot, the baby can change into this comfortable and adorable “Blessed” bodysuit.
 Even after the special day, the baby can wear the bodysuit and remind the parents both how the baby was blessed by baptism, and how the parents are blessed by the baby.
 Choose from pink, charcoal, heather, or light blue.